tylertaewook/LCPN-hiernet/README.md

 LCPN-hiernet is a hierarchical image classification model for fashion commerce items based on **EfficientNet-b**4 and **LCPN (Local Classifier per Parent Node)** technique.
 This particular implementation is designed for level-2 hierarchy datasets, but I'm working on making it available for deeper datasets in the future!

 ## Local Classifier per Parent Node (LCPN)
-Here's a short review of LCPN excerpted from [this wonderful article](https://towardsdatascience.com/hierarchical-classification-with-local-classifiers-down-the-rabbit-hole-21cdf3bd2382).

 ![](https://miro.medium.com/max/1400/1*hgb0Q4cyM2d3cPceE5carA.png)